cscarvalho/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NA's)
+1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NA's)

 ```r